websterek/CG-Reference-Board/README.md

 <br>

 # 📝 A Note on Development
 This app is a labor of love and a work in progress.
 While I have implemented many optimizations to keep the experience smooth, the primary focus is on the logic of the grid and the reliability of the local file system.
+It is also my first attempt to Coding Agents supported development and... it's kinda cool!
 _I have a lot of plans... we will see... we will see..._

 <br>